boatman-27/obsidian/04 - Resources/Data Structures & Algorithms/Tree Data Structures/pre-order.md

 The first time the argument `node` is `None` is when the left child of node C is given as an argument (C has no left child).

-After `None` is returned the first time when calling C's left child, C's right child also returns `None`, and then the recursive calls continue to propagate back so that A's right child D is the next to be printed.
+After `None` is returned the first time when calling C's left child, C's right child also returns `None`, and then the recursive calls continue to propagate back so that A's right child D is the next to be printed.b

 The code continues to propagate back so that the rest of the nodes in R's right subtree gets printed.